In Britain we love our pets! The only problem is, landlords don’t tend to love them quite as much.

 Advice for renting with pets

-It might involve some compromises on your side, but you should be able to find the right property for you and your animal friend.
+With some compromises on your side, you should be able to find a pet friendly rental.

 Start looking for a property early